roberts-luke/VALARC_v1.0/README.md

    build it.
  * The single figure with all the metrics, and a map of the locations used for averaging, is outputted in the main directory.
 The observed mean and 1 standard deviation is displayed via the error bar (outside 2 standard deviations is highlighted in red).
-An example is shown below:
+An example for Transports is shown below:

 ![VALARC_example](coupled.png)

-A repeat for the overflow metrics only, at various locations, is shown below:
+A repeat for the T/S metrics only is shown below:

 ![VALARC_example](ovf_coupled.png)